Novel-sp/Novel-sp/README.md

 # Novel Species Identification

-The NOSE pipeline is designed to automate the identification of novel microbial species using genome-resolved metagenomics.
+This novel species identification pipeline is designed to automate the discovery of new microbial species using genome-resolved metagenomics.
 Built on the Snakemake framework, it integrates multiple bioinformatics tools into a unified, reproducible workflow.
-NOSE simplifies the process of quality assessment, taxonomic classification, and functional analysis for metagenomic assemblies, ensuring consistency and scalability across projects.
+The pipeline streamlines quality assessment, taxonomic classification, and functional analysis of metagenomic assemblies, ensuring consistency, scalability, and accuracy across large-scale microbial studies.
 ---

 ## Available Analysis Modules